studio1902/statamic-peak-docs/docs/getting-started/commands.md

 # Commands

-Peak comes with a set of CLI commands to make tedious recurring tasks a lot easier.
+Peak comes with an optional Paid addon containing a set of CLI commands to make tedious recurring tasks a lot easier.

 ## Add Collection
 This command creates a new collection and scaffolds out all needed files with some sane default markup containing the various Peak utilities we use.